 The CB Chair, like the Spokesperson, is a position of high responsibility and sensitivity because the role is primarily that of human interaction rather than technical aspects.
 It is expected that on the issue of voting the Chair will not vote on routine matters where majority is required, thus eliminating the possibility of split decisions in the six member committee.
 If the Chair wants to vote on such matters, the CB members present must elect an alternate Chair from among themselves who agrees to chair the meeting.
 On issues that require two-thirds majority, all members of the CB are eligible to cast a vote.
 Finally, the Chair is responsible for reporting on the activities of the CB to the Collaboration.

-If the need arises, either due to special circumstances or due to load factor, one or more Oﬃcers may request from the Chair the formation of subcommittees to assist in speciﬁc tasks.
+The duties of the other five CB Officers reflect the mandate of the CB, for example, dealing with membership, nominations and publication issues.
+If the need arises, one or more Officers may request the formation of temporary subcommittees to assist in specific tasks.
 Such subcommittees are advisory to the CB and are to be recruited among Collaboration members.
-If necessary, non-Collaboration members may be invited to participate due to expertise and speciﬁc skills.
-Such subcommittees are of limited time duration and scope.
+If necessary, non-Collaboration members may be invited to participate due to expertise and specific skills.

 3.6 Diversity and Inclusion Group